-1. I am currently 37 years old – (I guess I’ll have to remember to update this year after year) Believe it or not, I sometimes still get carded.
+1. I am currently 40 years old – (2018) Believe it or not, I sometimes still get carded.
 Maybe some people are terrible age guessers or I still look under 35 to some people.
 I’ll choose to use it to my advantage and hey, I do take good care of myself so I’ll take it as a compliment!

 2. I have a brother who is 10 and a half years older that me and we are the exact same height – Ok, maybe I look a little taller in this picture but we’ve measured.
 Ironically, besides the fact that his hair is thinning, my brother might still look as young as me (Without the goatee) .
 He’s always had a bit more of that baby face look.
 Many people do not realize I have a brother because he lives in Canada.

 3. I’ve been divorced but am now married to the most amazing woman! – Infidelity and divorce are never easy things to go through.
 Especially when you have kids and especially when you work in the same office as your soon to be ex spouse.
 There were moments in the beginning when I thought no one could possibly want me, a middle aged man with 2 children who’d basically been thrown away after a 12 year relationship.
 At this low point I could not see how I would ever be redeemed.
 I am happy to say God did just that and brought a woman into my life that was the answer to every prayer I had prayed for and I was the answer to hers.
 I am now married again and there is not a day that goes by that I don’t thank God for her and the path He guided me through to find her.

 4. I was once made into a cartoon caveman for a video game – The game is designed to help people learn the basics about flipping houses.
 One of my business partners loved the idea and connected us with the opportunity to get involved.
 I think it’s pretty funny!